 Highly Unsupportive role of FBR

-However, yet again, all players are facing severe disappointment owing to FBR’s policies which are made by the tax officials sitting in their self-created silos without taking a real input from the stakeholders.
+However, yet again, all players are facing severe disappointment owing to FBR’s policies which are made by the tax officials sitting in their self-created silos without taking real input from the stakeholders.
 They are perceived to have either NO or very less information about this evolving industry; and, it is very much evident from the policies they are designing.

-A recent tax implemented by FBR in 2015-16 fiscal year, on all financial transactions, has been in the news for being one of the most controversial tax implemented by FBR ever.
+A recent tax implemented by FBR in 2015-16 fiscal year, on all financial transactions, has been in the news for being one of the most controversial taxes implemented by FBR ever.
 The regulator implemented it on all the transactions of cash movement from or to a bank account which compelled people to transact in cash rather than electronically.